aunovis/secure_sum/README.md

 - You do not have a PAT.
 Follow the [setup section](#setup) to create one.
 - Your PAT expired.
 - The email stored in your PAT does not correspond to the one in your `~/.gitconfig`.
 A solution is offered at the end of [ossf/scorecard#2559](https://github.com/ossf/scorecard/issues/2559).
+- You have an expired token stored in a similar environment variable.
+Scorecard checks them in a specific order, and uses the first one (compare [ossf/scorecard#4475](https://github.com/ossf/scorecard/issues/4475)).
+The ideal solution is to find out what part of your system is exporting this old PAT.
+The quick and dirty solution is to export your new token as `GITHUB_AUTH_TOKEN`, because that is the first value that scorecard checks.